ajpgarner/moment/README.md

 Once the build is complete, the binary `mtk.mexw64` will have been copied to the `moment/matlab` folder.

-To use from MATLAB, add the following folder to the matlab path: `moment/matlab`.
+To use from MATLAB, add the following folders to the matlab path: `moment/matlab`, `moment/matlab/classes`, and `moment/matlab/functions`.

 ### Windows: Visual Studio
 Clone the repository (e.g. with GitHub desktop).